2000年ごろからさまざまな作品を撮影してきましたが、中でも私が得意とするのは、被写体との対話をもとに、その人の人生の一場面を演出・再構成して撮影するセットアップポートレートです。

 Within the host world, there is a clear hierarchy.
 Newcomers must clean and prepare the club before customers arrive in the evening, and managers are often former veteran hosts themselves.
 This photo captures hosts waiting for guests at “Club Ai,” a long-established host club representing Tokyo.

-This series extends my ongoing interest in exploring personal stories and identities through portraiture.
-In my photos, subjects’ self-images are often expressed through illusions or performed personas—sometimes exaggerated personal histories or fictional characters.
-There is a fine line between documentation and staging.
-In series like BOY’S KINGDOM, magical realism influences the choice of sets and props, while in Love for Sale, the entire environment is a carefully crafted theatrical world.
+This series continues my ongoing exploration of personal narratives and identity through portraiture.
+In my work, the subject’s self-image is often expressed through fantasy or performed personas—sometimes exaggerated life stories, or entirely fictional characters.
+There is a subtle boundary between documentation and staging.
+In some cases, such as the BOY’S KINGDOM series, the choice of sets and props creates a space where reality and fantasy intersect.
+In others, like Love for Sale, the entire environment is a constructed, theatrical world.

 GIRL’S DREAM 2007~